WhiskeyRomeoTango/leetcode/searching/backtracking/readme.md

     /    \
    a      b
   / \    / \
- a   b  a   b
+ aa ab  ba bb
      ....
 ```

 For backtracking, there should always be a completion constraint we should meet, otherwise this tree will just be infinitely deep.
 For example, the length of the string must be shorter than or eqaul to 5 characters.
-Then, we will essentially depth first search this tree until we are at depth 5, and backtrack.
-By doing so we effectively pruned out any branch that's over 5 nodes deep.
+Then, we will essentially DFS this tree until we are at depth 5, and backtrack.
+By doing so we will prune out any branch that's over 5 nodes deep.
 There should also be validity checks to prune the branches further, which may or may not be the same as the completion check.
-For example, we can have an additional validity check of whether a and b are alternating (i.e. no consecutive a's or b's).
+For example, we can have an additional validity check of whether a and b are alternating (i.e. no consecutive a's or b's) - that would prune out branches like `'aa'` and `'bb'`.

 For a vanilla DFS on a tree though, since the data structure is finite, we will eventually reach a null node that represents the end of a branch, that's the only case when we backtrack.
 Obviously we can also add pruning to it based on certain condition / constraint, and we effectively turned it into backtracking on a tree structure.

-Vanilla DFS is best used for checking whether a certain value is in the structure.
+Vanilla DFS is best used for checking whether a certain value is in the structure (backtracking for 1 unique solution is almost the same as this, just without an actual tree data structure).
 Backtracking is best used for finding all or some solutions along the searching process based on certain constraints.

 ## Example - 39: Combination Sum